tanisperez/tanis.codes/content/posts/why-you-should-be-using-makefiles.md

 ## Why we should use Makefiles?

-We have different building tools for every programming language and that is great, but I find it quite useful having a `Makefile` in every programming project as a shortcut.
+We have different building tools for every programming language and that is great, but I find it quite useful having a `Makefile` in every project as a shortcut.

 For example, [this blog](https://github.com/tanisperez/tanis.codes/blob/main/Makefile) has a `Makefile` with 2 rules:
 * **run**: It runs Hugo in development mode.
-* **build**: Minify the HTML, CSS and JavaScript for deploying in production.
+* **build**: Hugo will minify the HTML, CSS and JavaScript for deploying in production.

 ```bash
 run: